-The We Know Inclusion Works campaign was set up in three years ago to counter the false claim being created by the then opposition party that suggested there was a bias towards inclusion because disabled children were being forced into mainstream schools against the wishes of their parents.
+The We Know Inclusion Works campaign was set up in 2006 to counter the false claim being created by the then opposition party that suggested there was a bias towards inclusion because disabled children were being forced into mainstream schools against the wishes of their parents.
 ALLFIE and our network knew this was untrue and launched this campaign to counter these false claims.
 ALLFIE receives regular reminders of the benefits of inclusive education.

 The evidence of We Know Inclusion Works shows that many disabled learners continue to face segregated education when entering into the world of further education.
 After leaving school, disabled learners are often placed on ‘discrete’ employment and independent living preparation courses and often don’t receive the appropriate support they need in order to participate in mainstream education courses.
 Therefore our “We Know Inclusion Works” campaign has broadened its aim to include stories about disabled people’s access to all levels of mainstream education provision.

 Don't forget the "We Know Inclusion Works" campaign is still collecting your stories, pictures,photos, poems all about your experiences of inclusion.
 Contact us at the office for more information.

 Here are some quotes from the original responses:

 " all I have witnessed (in the classroom) has led me to believe that children will always be better off being educated with their able-bodied peers, and that furthermore, the non-disabled children benefit just as much from sharing their classroom" (Teacher, Peterborough)

 "I felt I had to write as I too feel there has been a downward turn in the people's attitude towards total inclusion of people with disability in our mainstream schools and feel strongly that now is the time to stop the rot."
 (Parent, Scotland)

 "Inclusion for me, is about a society, which respects the humanity of its people."
 (Disabled young person, Nottinghamshire)